-So, I have first-hand knowledge of how being on an extreme diet feels initially, in terms of how my body responded, and unfortunately, what happens in the long run.
+So, I have first-hand knowledge of how being on an extreme diet feels initially, in terms of how my body responds and, unfortunately, what happens in the long run.

 This is the reason why I investigated what is actually happening to your body when you embark on a ketogenic diet.

-For the purpose of this article, I am going to explain about what the keto diet does to someone that suffers from diabetes.
+For the purpose of this article, I am going to explain what the keto diet does to someone who suffers from diabetes.

 What is the Keto Diet?

-The role of fasting to treat diseases have been around for thousands of years.
+The role of fasting in treating diseases has been around for thousands of years.

-The ketogenic diet was developed in the 1920s as a treatment for epilepsy, adapted in the 1970s and it became more popular in the 1990s for weight loss.
+The ketogenic diet was developed in the 1920s as a treatment for epilepsy, adopted in the 1970s, and it became more popular in the 1990s for weight loss.